pitris90/network_monitoring/README.md

 * endpoint written as IPv4 address
 * total number of attempts for that endpoint
 * number of failed attempts
+* number of successful attempts
+* failure rate as decimal number
 * timestamp of last attempt to ping that enpoint